Change the world one pair of pants at a time, buying them from a democratic welfare state like the UK.

 Result pages start with 3 ads then results from Common Objective, Ethical Fashion Forum, and Centre for Sustainability in Fashion.

 I believe the phrase was pushed by a PR agency called Futerra, who also set-up Ethical Fashion Forum with some members - often fictional - to represent a fictional industry.
-They picked-up a meaningless phrase that had been used by a Kenyan project, with a name translated from Italian, and funded by a UN trade association before the phrase was used again for the Ethical Fashion Initiative, funded by government ministers..
+At that time Futerra were so popular with ministers that one of their staff was seconded to the civil service at Defra and a Defra civil servant could only say "it's complicated" when questioned about the relationship by a select committee.
+Futerra and people like them picked-up a meaningless phrase that had been used by a Kenyan project, with a name translated from Italian, and funded by a UN trade association before the phrase was used again for the Ethical Fashion Initiative, funded by government ministers..
 Futerra adopted the term and promoted it through their own exclusive trade association for small firms which always promoted their views and their chosen "founder members".
 Much as the J. Walter Thompson advertising agency invented "the Ploughman's Lunch" and official-looking advertisements from "The Cheese Bureau" to advertise the health benefits of eating a lot of cheese.

 There was a chance to ask Futerra who in the public sector did so much to promote brands like Juste and Terra Plana in so many public sector exhibitions about that time.